-Patients who suffer from one or more of the following chronic diseases need regular reviews at least annually:
+Patients who suffer from one or more of the following long term conditions need regular reviews at least annually:

 - Chronic Obstructive Pulmonary Disease (COPD)

 - Hypertension (High Blood Pressure)